 What Types Of Conditions Are Treated By Hand Therapy?

 Hand therapy treats a wide scope of conditions.
 These include but are not limited to:

 - Chronic Hand Conditions

-If you are unsure if your condition is covered by hand therapy, please contact us to discuss this further.
+If you are unsure if your condition is covered by hand therapy, please contact our New Victoria Physio team to discuss this further.

 What Will I Need To Bring To My Hand Therapy Appointment?

 During your initial assessment you will be asked many questions regarding your condition and symptoms.
 Any correspondence, imaging reports or details that you feel may be useful for your should be brought with you.

 Any splints or equipment that you are currently using should be brought with you to be inspected by your hand therapist.

 During your examination, it will be necessary to expose relevant areas.
 You should therefore wear appropriate clothing.

 Available Treatments Under Hand Therapy